Kyriosity/read-write/README+/pencraft/README+/essays/README+/NullRefError.md

 <sup>🎥</sup>&nbsp; But if you can't couple the 1950s subscripts **and** today's exceptions &nbsp;&mdash;&nbsp; you are **not** alone (and probably in a good company).

 `Null` is a logical consensus to designate not initialized values.
 There's no specific `boolean` or machine value for it.
-The prevailing error is when we, developers, forget to initialize the values &thinsp;&mdash;&thinsp; that's what C# [null reference](https://learn.microsoft.com/en-us/dotnet/api/system.nullreferenceexception) tells:
+The error occurs chiefly when we, developers, forget to initialize &thinsp;&mdash;&thinsp; that's what C# [null reference](https://learn.microsoft.com/en-us/dotnet/api/system.nullreferenceexception) tells:

 > * **You forgot to instantiate a reference type.**
 > * **You forgot to dimension an array before initializing it.**
 > * **You get a null return value from a method, and then call a method on the returned type**\
 > ... and so on.

 There's no null or broken reference, which sends our objects and values to nowhere.
-That's we.
+That's our fault.

 <h2 align="center">Much Ado About <code>Nothing</code>&thinsp;?</h2>